axisSasa/BOOK/README.md

-no java web work experience, study as a fresh in java stay in home for 4 month without job to be frank, i have a little panicked i hope hava a good end if i become a java engineer
+no java web work experience, study as a fresh in java stay in home for 4 month without job to be frank, i am a little panicked i hope have a good end if i become a java engineer